Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Currency Fluctuations

-How does currency risk affect me?
-If your income is not in euros, exchange rate movements affect the real cost of your mortgage.
-A stronger euro makes your payments more expensive in your local currency.
-Over a 20–30 year mortgage, this can be significant.
+How does FX risk affect me?
+If your income is not in EUR, exchange-rate movements can materially change the real cost of repayments over time.
+A stronger EUR makes your payments more expensive in your home currency.

 Renting Out the Property